near/docs/docs/tutorials/zero-to-hero.md

 To test your code, hit "Test".
 To deploy the app, hit "Run". \(Pretty self explanatory huh?\)

-## Step 1: Store + retrieve information from the blockchain
+## Step 1: Store and retrieve information from the blockchain

 Now that you're familiar with the Near IDE and the various files in your project, let's get started coding!